Special Collections and Preservation Division

 Series I: Biographical Material,

-This small series of two file folders contains newsclippings, notations, and photographs of Indian artifacts that Mr. Brennan collected and exhibited at the Chicago Historical Society.
+This small series of two file folders contains newsclippings, notations, and photographs of Native American artifacts that Brennan collected and exhibited at the Chicago Historical Society.

 Series II: The Writings of George A. Brennan, 1920s, 1944.
 This series includes typescripts, notes, illustrations and handwritten manuscripts of several of Mr. Brennan's historical accounts of the Dutch and their settlement in the Calumet region of Chicago.
 The files are arranged in alphabetical order by title of work.
 The last folder in the series contains illustrations for several of his writings.